stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

   Audrey and Walker made a fine couple on the floor, and Grandma Compton still likes to recall her impression of their dancing that night.
 Their worries seemed forgotten for the nonce, and Walker was shaved and trimmed into a surprising degree of spruceness.
-By ten o&rsquo;clock all hands were healthily tired, and the guests began to depart family by family with many handshakings and bluff assurances of what a fine time everybody had had.
-Tom and Jennie thought Zeke&rsquo;s eerie howls as he followed them to their wagon were marks of regret at having to go home; though Audrey said it must be the far-away tom-toms which annoyed him, for the distant thumping was surely ghastly enough after the merriment within.
+By ten o'clock all hands were healthily tired, and the guests began to depart family by family with many handshakings and bluff assurances of what a fine time everybody had had.
+Tom and Jennie thought Zeke's eerie howls as he followed them to their wagon were marks of regret at having to go home; though Audrey said it must be the far-away tom-toms which annoyed him, for the distant thumping was surely ghastly enough after the merriment within.